AlienIdeology/todolist/readme.md

  - Error messages shows up on the top of the page, then disappears automatically after 5 seconds
  - Filter todo items by done/not done, overdue/not overdue
  - Changes to items (creating, updating, or removing) are submitted to the server as changes happen
-   - If you cloned this repo, make sure to rename the file `examplePrivate.json` to `private.json` and replace the string values.

 ## Future directions:
  - User system